elastic/kibana/src/core/public/public.api.md

         uiSettings: IUiSettingsClient;
     });
     add(toastOrTitle: ToastInput): Toast;
-    addDanger(toastOrTitle: ToastInput): Toast;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "kibana" does not have an export "ToastOptions" addDanger(toastOrTitle: ToastInput, options?: ToastOptions): Toast;
     addError(error: Error, options: ErrorToastOptions): Toast;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "kibana" does not have an export "number" addInfo(toastOrTitle: ToastInput, toastLifeTimeMs?: number): Toast;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "kibana" does not have an export "ToastOptions" addInfo(toastOrTitle: ToastInput, options?: ToastOptions): Toast;
-    addSuccess(toastOrTitle: ToastInput): Toast;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "kibana" does not have an export "ToastOptions" addSuccess(toastOrTitle: ToastInput, options?: ToastOptions): Toast;
-    addWarning(toastOrTitle: ToastInput): Toast;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "kibana" does not have an export "ToastOptions" addWarning(toastOrTitle: ToastInput, options?: ToastOptions): Toast;
     get$(): Rx.Observable<Toast[]>;
     remove(toastOrId: Toast | string): void;
     // @internal (undocumented)